Heart, Vascular, and Stroke Institute

 We predict that close to 30-40% of cardiothoracic surgical cases and other cases are still being referred out of the region and state.
 Our vision is to ensure our community can stay close to home for their care.

 Our goal is to build a robust heart failure program.
 Heart failure remains one of the leading causes of cardiac death and the #1 cause of hospital readmissions in America.
 Offering our patients in the community the full breadth of therapies to treat end-stage heart failure including LVAD and heart transplant may be necessary one day.
-The inception of these programs may evolve with time, but only and if the demands of our community and our patients are there.
+The inception of these programs may evolve with time, but only if the demands of our community and our patients are there.

 We have modeled many of our strategic objectives around the key foundational elements of every existing top heart program in America, while staying true to being an independent, community-based healthcare organization.